GiovanniSalmeri/yellow-filelist/README.md

 | \| | **p**ipe | =p |
 | = | equal | == |

-E.g. the filename `5-Quo vadis=q.pdf` will be displayed as **Quo vadis?**.
+For example the filename `5-Quo vadis=q.pdf` will be displayed as **Quo vadis?**.

-But if a text file is found in the same folder, with the same name of the file to be listed and the extension `.text`, its content (just one line) will be displayed as the link text.
+If a text file is found in the same folder, with the same name of the file to be listed and the extension `.text`, its content (just one line) will be displayed as the link text.
 In this way forbidden characters can be used without resorting to the above encoding.

 ## Examples